rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

 - Attach video to manufacturing operations
 - Attach Certificates of Insurance to Suppliers

-You invoke the Attachment form to view an attachment by pressing the Attachment toolbar button or clicking on the paperclip icon.
+Invoke the Attachment form to view an attachment by pressing the Attachment toolbar button or clicking on the paperclip icon.
 The toolbar Attachment icon indicates whether the Attachments feature is enabled in a form
 block: